 ED 544.
-DIAGNOSTIC AND REMEDIAL READING.
+READING ASSESSMENTS AND INTERVENTION.
 This course will cover classroom evaluation and correction of reading difficulties including effective use of formal and informal assessment procedures to determine student needs.
-Selection of appropriate methods and materials for remedial instruction is emphasized.
+Selection of appropriate methods and materials for intervention is emphasized.
 Prerequisite: ED 520.
 (3)